tonytw1/squirrel-detector/README.md

 ## Detecting motion and capturing images
 [Motion](https://motion-project.github.io) is available as a Raspberry Pi package.
-It does a good job of detecting movement and creating image files and bounding boxes.
+Ite camera mo does a good job of detecting movement and creating image files and bounding boxes.

 Here's an example of Motion detecting and bounding a movement:
 ![This is not a squirrel](images/not_squirrel.jpg)